tfslabs/vlmcsd/README.md

 > ⚠️
 >
 > Since version 2410, we are no longer updated the VLMCSD on Floppy disk.
-Instead, we encourage people to move to Docker container - which is more reliable, and easier to deploy and management.
+Instead, we encourage people to move to Docker container - which is more reliable, and easier to deploy and manage.

 # Volume License Management Service